 To help you better understand California uninsured / under-insured auto insurance, our California personal injury lawyers discuss the following, below:

-- 1. What is uninsured motorist coverage in California?
+- 1. What is uninsured motorist insurance coverage in California?

 - 2. What is underinsured motorist coverage?